David-Maisonave/Axter-Stash/Docker/README.md

   - `CreateContainer.cmd ContainerName "stashapp/stash:v0.26.2" 9992 C:\Videos SKIP`

 ### Shared Mount Paths
-- CreateContainer.cmd can create 1-6 shared mount paths on the container.
-A shared mount path is a path that is a HOST path that is mounted on the container, which allows the container to access the files on the host machine.
+- CreateContainer.cmd can create up to 11 shared mount paths on the container.
+A shared mount path is a HOST path that is mounted on the container, which allows the container to access the files on the host machine.
-  - The container gets the mount paths mounted to /external /external2 /external3 /external4 /external5 and /external6
+  - The container gets the mount paths mounted to /external /external2 /external3 /external4 /external5 /external6, etc....
 - By default the shared mount is READ-ONLY, but by appending **WRITE** to the command line, the script will make all the shared mounts with read-write access.
   - Example:  `CreateContainer.cmd ContainerName1 "stashapp/stash:latest" 9999 C:\MySharedMountPath WRITE`